 In contrast, this paper focuses on the tension between groups and the rules.
 Most societies are made up of many groups, each group with its own rules and norms.
-Rules and norms that develop in specific circumstances to specific individuals in specific organizations cannot be "impersonal" rules or norms that apply more broadly outside the organization to large numbers of people.
+Rules and norms that develop in specific circumstances and apply to specific individuals in specific organizations cannot be "impersonal" rules or norms that apply more broadly outside the organization to large numbers of people.
 Impersonal social rules must apply equally to all people in all groups, and so an inevitable tension arises between the rules and interests of specific groups (organizations) and the wider society.

 A simple but pervasive example of this tension in all human societies is the proclivity for groups of adolescent males and/or females to create norms and even formal rules of behavior within their groups that are at variance with the rules of the society around them.
-Parents agonize over the possibility that, when faced with a choice between the interests of their peer group and the interests of the larger society, that their children will choose to follow the group rules rather than the social rules.
-Adolescent peer groups organize on a more personal and less structured basis than the informal and formal organization most adults belong to, but adults face the same problem of acting in support of the interests of the organizations they belong to rather than acting in support of the formal (and perhaps impersonal) rules of the larger society when the interests of their organizations come into conflict with the social rules.
-Rather than framing the problem in terms of the individual versus the group, the appropriate question to ask is: when do individuals find it in their interest to support their organizations and when do they find it in their interests to support impersonal social rules, when the two are in conflict?
+Parents agonize over the possibility that, when faced with a choice between the interests of their peer group and the interests of the larger society, their children will choose to follow their peer group rules rather than the social rules.
+Adolescent peer groups organize on a more personal and less structured basis than the informal and formal organization most adults belong to, but adults face the same problem of acting in support of the interests of their organizations rather than acting in support of the formal (and perhaps impersonal) rules of the larger society when the interests of their organizations come into conflict with the social rules.
+The appropriate question to ask is: when do individuals find it in their interest to support their organizations and when do they find it in their interests to support impersonal social rules, when the two are in conflict?